Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 position += bytesRead;

-allocUnsafe is safe here because the read immediately overwrites the buffer contents.
-Just make sure you only process buf.subarray(0, bytesRead), not the full buffer.
-Bytes beyond bytesRead contain uninitialized memory - potentially data from a previous allocation.
+allocUnsafe is safe in this loop because the read immediately overwrites the bytes you process.
+The important constraint is to process only buf.subarray(0, bytesRead), not the full buffer.
+Bytes beyond bytesRead contain uninitialized memory, possibly from a previous allocation.

 When to Go Low-Level

-• Custom abstractions.
-Building something that readFile and streams don't cover, like a paged database engine or a binary protocol parser.
+readFileand streams do not cover, like a paged database engine or a binary protocol parser.

 Most application code never touches these APIs.
-They exist for the cases where higher-level abstractions don't fit - binary file formats, database internals, network protocol implementations.
+They are for cases where higher-level abstractions do not fit: binary file formats, database internals, and network protocol implementations.

 Flushing to Disk with fsync

-If the machine loses power or the kernel panics before that flush, the data is gone.
-Your write callback returned successfully, your promise resolved, but the bytes never reached the disk.
+If the machine loses power or the kernel panics before the flush, the data may be lost.
+The write callback returned successfully, or the promise resolved, but the bytes may never have reached the disk.

-fsync() forces the kernel to flush all buffered writes for a file descriptor to the physical device:
+fsync() asks the kernel to flush buffered writes and file metadata for a descriptor to the storage device:

 await fd.write(buf, 0, buf.length, 0);